radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/real-time-persistent-cache-refresh-commands.md

 **`- propertyid <propertyid>`**
 <br>The connector configuration property ID.

+>[!note]
->**Note - you can use the list-connector-properties command to display available options for this argument.**
+>you can use the list-connector-properties command to display available options for this argument.

 **REST (ADAP) Example**